HardeepAsrani/o2/controls/icon-picker/README.md

-# Using the Icon Picker for WordPress
+# Icon Picker control for WordPress

 ## Installing and Setting up

-- Hope you have downloaded and installed o2 on your theme.
+- [Download and Install O2 on your theme](../../README.md).
 If you have installed that, then you may proceed for further steps.

 ## Icon Picker For WordPress Customizer